Office of International Education

 • Add the campus police number to their phone and download the CatSafe app.

 What supports, other than OIE, are available for international students and employees?
 Within UVM, only the OIE can advise the OIE-sponsored about UVM-sponsored immigration record matters.
-Additionally, students can access support from a wide range of UVM departments such as Counseling and Psychiatry Services, the UVM Identity Centers, the Dean of Student’s Office, the Graduate College, and their home unit/department.
+Additionally, students can access support from a wide range of UVM departments such as Counseling and Psychiatry Services, the UVM Intercultural Centers, the Dean of Student’s Office, the Graduate College, and their home unit/department.
 Faculty and staff have additional support through Human Resources.
 Finally, we encourage our international students and scholars to connect with their support network of friends and peers – whether other students, faculty, staff, or others outside the university.

 Does UVM provide legal representation to the international community?
 UVM cannot provide or pay for legal representation to individuals, but we can support our community in helping to identify an immigration attorney if one is needed for any reason.